Techfest: Virtual Ed-Conclave

 Techfest 2021-22 kick-started a new pan India initiative, namely Virtual Ed-Conclave.
-This two-day conclave consisted of 16 keynote sessions followed by Q&A from renowned professors, Deans, and Head of Department from prominent IITs.
+This two-day conclave consists of various keynote sessions on different departments followed by Q&A from renowned professors, Deans, and Head of Department from prominent IITs.
 This event aimed to make freshly JEE qualified students aware of the different departments IITs offer, helping them make an informed decision in choosing their technical stream.
-The first edition of Ed-Conclave concluded successfully with a reach of over 40,000 students nationwide.
+With an annual reach of over 50,000, Ed-Conclave helps students all over India to become aware about the whereabouts of various engineering fields and hence make knowledgeable decision for their future.

-Speakers at the first edition of the Virtual Ed-Conclave include:
+Prominent speakers at Ed-Conclave include: